MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/carousel-page.md

 <a name="Populating_a_CarouselPage_with_a_Page_Collection" />

-### Populating a CarouselPage with a Page Collection
+### Populate a CarouselPage with a Page collection

 The following XAML code example shows a [`CarouselPage`](xref:Xamarin.Forms.CarouselPage) that displays three [`ContentPage`](xref:Xamarin.Forms.ContentPage) instances: